vincedarley/cewe-layout/README.md

 You have to work _indepedently_ in QLayout vs in Cewe Creator.
 In general you should only have one of the two applications open (with the same photobook) at any one time.
 So close one, work in the other, repeat until your book is done...
 In case you forget this "work independently" instruction, you should generally not worry about file corruption - but you should worry that important layout work you've done in one tool is going to be overwritten by the other.
 So you will be wasting time and effort.

 Here's my current workflow:
 1) Select all your favourite photos in MacOS Photos (or whatever you use to organise your master photos) and _export_ _copies_ of them to a directory.
 If it is easy for you to do so, before exporting tag the very best photos with either "4 star" or "5 star" as keywords, and make sure you export those keywords.
-Note that CEWE Creator, at least on MacOS, can't handle heif/heic (sadly), so stick to jpeg or png.
+CEWE Creator seems to support jpeg, png, and heif/heic (at least on MacOS), and so does QLayout.
 2) Optionally, run QLayout with "-renamephotos" to name all of the photos according to date (and according to 4/5 star keywords).
 For example: python run_qlayout.py --renamephotos path/to/exported-directory "yr".
 This isn't _necessary_ but I find it helpful to have a clear photo naming scheme in place.
 3) Use CEWE Creator to create a new photo-book (of the size/style you want) with loads of empty pages.
 Save it in the older xmcf or mcf format.
 Quit CEWE Creator.
 4) If your photobook is called "MyBook.xmcf" then put the directory with all your photos next to it, and rename the directory to be called "MyBook-photos".